dikortis/LetsTalkETC/Episodes/Episode_1.md

 interesting that they people are proposing to cut it by ten percent so

-Carlo Vicari's:
+Carlo Vicari:
 yeah yeah

-Christian Seberino's:
+Christian Seberino:
  because they when you're
 dealing with money and people's emotions you don't want to change anything too fast so

-Carlo Vicari's:
+Carlo Vicari:
 yeah yes someone someone brought up that the having was a good thing because you know it gets a theorem in